schell/renderling/README.md

 blending uniform that determines how vertex colors should be blended with vertex UV texture coords.
 This enables support for colorful text.

+## Project Organization
+* crates/renderling-shader

+  Contains Rust shader code that can be shared on CPU and GPU.
+  Most of the shader code is here!
+  This crate is a member of the workspace so you get nice editor tooling while writing shaders in Rust.
+  You can also write sanity tests that run with `cargo test`.
+  Things just work like BAU.

+* shaders

+  Contains a thin `rust-gpu` wrapper around `renderling-shader`.
+  Provides the GPU linkage between `renderling` and `renderling-shader`.
+  Contains a program that compiles and copies **.spv** files into the main `renderling` crate.

+* crates/renderling

+  The main crate.
+  Contains CPU Rust code for creating pipelines and managing resources, making render passes, etc.

+* crates/example

+  Contains an example of using the `renderling` crate to make an application.

+## Tests

+Tests use `renderling` in headless mode and generate images that are compared to expected output.

 ## License
 Renderling is free and open source.
 All code in this repository is dual-licensed under either: